 1. Call for Papers and Participation

-Patrons/supporters: ASIM, EUROSIM, CASS, JSST, LSS, PTSK, TSS
+Patrons/supporters: CINECA Italy, University of Genoa, Italy, ASIM, EUROSIM, CASS, JSST, LSS, PTSK, TSS

-You are cordially invited to participate in and attend the 2016 International Conference on High Performance Computing & Simulation (HPCS 2016) to be held in Innsbruck, Austria, July 18 – 22, 2016).
+You are cordially invited to participate in and attend the 2017 International Conference on High Performance Computing & Simulation (HPCS 2017) to be held in Genoa, Italy (tentative), July 17 – 21, 2017.
 The conference is to address, explore and exchange information on the state-of-the-art in high performance and large scale computing systems, their use in modeling and simulation, their design, performance and use, and their impact.
 Participation is extended to researchers, designers, educators and interested parties in all related disciplines and specialties.

 The conference will include invited presentations by experts from academia, industry, and government as well as contributed paper presentations describing original work on the current state of research in HPC & simulation technologies and systems and related issues.

 Topics for main conference and its tracks include (but are not limited to):

 Architectures and Systems

 High Perf Computing & Architectures for Clouds and Edge Computing

 High Performance I/O